palewire/go-big-with-github-actions/docs/deploy.md

 ![Dashboard tease](_static/dashboard-tease.png)

 Congratulations.
 You've deployed a dashboard using GitHub Pages.
+If you're having trouble with your YAML file, you can find a full working example [in our class repository](https://github.com/palewire/go-big-with-github-actions/blob/main/.github/workflows/scrape-and-deploy.yaml).

 To schedule it to automatically update, all you'd need to do is schedule the workflow to run on a regular basis as we did in previous chapters.

 {emphasize-lines="5-6"}
 ```yaml